haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

  </p>
 </details>
 <br>
-_**Note**_ that if no reference structure is provided to the caprieval module, all statistics are calculated relative to the top-ranked docking model.
+_**Note**_ that if no reference structure is provided to the caprieval module, all statistics are calculated relative to the top-ranked (based on HADDOCK score) docking model.
 However, keep in mind that the top-ranked model may not necessarily represent the true solution.

 ### Visualisation of the HADDOCK scores and their components